rspamd/rspamd/doc/fuzzy_storage.md

 ### Working with users complaints

 It is possible to study users' complaints for improving hash storages.
-Unfortunately, users sometimes complain about legitimate mailing they’ve subscribed on to by themselves: for example, stores newsletters, notifications from tickets booking and even personal emails which they do not like for some reasons.
+Unfortunately, users sometimes complain about legitimate mailings they’ve subscribed on to by themselves: for example, stores newsletters, notifications from tickets booking and even personal emails which they do not like for some reasons.
 Many users simply do not see the difference between "Delete" and "Mark as Spam" buttons.
 Perhaps, a good idea would be to prompt a user for additional information about the complaint, for example, why he or she decided that it is a spam email, as well as to draw the user's attention to the fact that user is able to unsubscribe from receiving mailings instead of marking them as spam.

 Another way to solve this problem is manual processing of user spam complaints.
 A combination of these methods might also work: assign greater weight to the manually processed emails, and a smaller one for all other complaints.